-Dr. John Donoghue: A pioneering figure in realm of brain-computer interfaces (BCIs), Dr. Donoghue’s work primarily centers on transforming thoughts into action.
+Dr. John Donoghue: A pioneering figure in the realm of brain-computer interfaces (BCIs), Dr. Donoghue’s work primarily centers on transforming thoughts into action.
 As the founder of the BrainGate project, he’s made significant strides in enabling paralyzed individuals to interact with computers using their brain signals.

-Dr. Theodore W. Berger: A Professor at the University of Southern California, Dr. Berger is renowned for groundbreaking research in creating neural prostheses – devices that help in restoring memory functions in the human brain.
+Dr. Theodore W. Berger: A Professor at the University of Southern California, Dr. Berger is renowned for his groundbreaking research in creating neural prostheses – devices that can help in restoring memory functions in the human brain.

-Dr. Maryam Shanechi: As an Assistant Professor at USC, Shanechi’s expertise lies in the control for BCIs.
+Dr. Maryam Shanechi: As an Assistant Professor at USC, Shanechi’s expertise lies in the control theory for BCIs.
 Her innovative work aims to decode and manipulate brain signals, especially for psychiatric treatment purposes.

-Dr. Andrew Schwartz: A notable figure in the of BCIs for motor functions, Dr. Schwartz’s experiments have enabled primates to control robotic arms using their brain signals.
+Dr. Andrew Schwartz: A notable figure in the development of BCIs for motor functions, Dr. Schwartz’s experiments have enabled primates to control robotic arms using their brain signals.
 His work is foundational for human neural prosthetics.

 Dr. Theodore Schwartz: Based at Weill Cornell Medicine, Dr. Schwartz is renowned for his surgical expertise in epilepsy treatment and his research into optical imaging techniques for brain mapping.